naruto1427/Rename-Bot-2GB/README.md

 ### 💠 CREDIT — *"Power is best shared with those worthy."*

 - Crafted with flair by [Naruto](https://github.com/naruto1427)
--
--Crafted with flair by [JishuDeveloper](https://github.com/JishuDeveloper)
+- Crafted with flair by [JishuDeveloper](https://github.com/JishuDeveloper)

 ---